 Global Procurement staff and other employees continue to participate in periodic training related to Takeda's Global and Supplier Code of Conduct, as well as training to outline how suppliers are qualified through due diligence.
-In the coming year, we plan to continue to offer training to ensure employees are aware of the actions they can take to help them identify, evaluate and mitigate potential modern slavery risks within our supply chains.
+In the coming year, we will offer extensive training pertaining on Takeda's Third Party Risk Management framework, which includes additional focus on modern slavery risks.
+We plan to continue to offer training to ensure employees are aware of the actions they can take to help them identify, evaluate and mitigate potential modern slavery risks within our supply chains.